devnull-cz/c-prog-lang/modules/home-assignments/conway-1d.md

 ## Conway 1D

 write a 1-D implementation of [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
-  - use [rule 30](http://mathworld.wolfram.com/Rule30.html) to determine the next
+  - use [rule 30](http://mathworld.wolfram.com/Rule30.html) to determine the state
   - use two arrays (one 2-D and one 1-D) to represent the rules and its resulting values
     - there are 8 rules, each has 3 values to compare against and one result